Grid-style social management in China

+Grid-style social management (社会网格化管理 (Shèhuì Wǎnggé Huà Guǎnlǐ)) is a mass surveillance system used in China for what the Chinese Communist Party (CCP) terms "stability maintenance."

+Launched in 2004, grid-style social management covers all of China.
+The grid-style social management process consists in subdividing a country's counties into smaller zones, and assign each zone to a person that reports all activity to the local government on a regular basis.
+The grid-style social manager is expected to report on the population size in the area, housing and facilities, social organizations, among other things, as well as mediate local disputes, take on social responsibilities and ensure social stability.

 History

+Grid-style social management in China was first mentioned in Shanghai in 2004. promoted by then Shanghai CCP Committee Secretary Chen Liangyu.
 The China National Grid project (CNGrid) was first implemented as a trial in Dongcheng District, Beijing in 2004, and coincided with the abolition of the agricultural tax in 2004 which reduced the power of local governments in China.
-It was inspired by the grid management of Westminster, London.

 The pilot project was launched in the Dongcheng District, where the district's 205 communities were subdivided into 589-part grid.
 120,000 community watchers were enrolled.
 In December 2005, the authorities launched the China Grid Computing Center was officially formed to lead and manage the CNGrid.
 Eventually, test watchers were equipped with mobile devices designed for reporting and communications.
-Authorities also started to apply a mutli-layer model in areas with denser populations.
+Authorities also started to apply a multi-layer model in areas with denser populations.

 From 2004 to 2007, the program was rolled out to 51 new areas.

-In 2011, China prelaunched the program nationwide to monitor sensitive areas and ensure social stability.
+In 2011, China pre-launched the program nationwide to monitor sensitive areas and ensure social stability.
+Grid-style management further increased into prominence under Xi Jinping.
 In 2015, the grid-style social management system was rolled out to the whole country.
 It is perceived as a substitute to the former community-driven social compounds composing the country's social order that faded away with the growth of the country's mega-cities.
+The Chinese government response to COVID-19 entailed a major expansion of grid-style social management.
+During the pandemic, Chinese authorities revealed more than 4.5 million grid workers were engaged in implementing the quarantine rules.